zeflash/SublimeLinter/README.md

   If the "javascript_linter" setting is "gjslint", this linter runs the [closure linter (gjslint)](https://developers.google.com/closure/utilities/docs/linter_howto).
 After installation, if gjslint cannot be found by SublimeLinter, you may have to set the path to gjslint in the "sublimelinter\_executable\_map" setting.

   You may want to modify the options passed to jshint, jslint, or gjslint.
 This can be done by using the **jshint_options**, **jslint_options**, or **gjslint_options** setting.
 Refer to the jshint.org site, the jslint.com site, or run `gjslint --help` for more information on the configuration options available.

+  SublimeLinter supports `.jshintrc` files.
+If using JSHint, SublimeLinter will recursively search the directory tree (from the file location to the file-system root directory).
+This functionality is specified in the [JSHint README](https://github.com/jshint/node-jshint/#within-your-projects-directory-tree).

 * **CSS** - This linter runs [csslint](http://csslint.net).
 This linter requires a Javascript engine (like Node.js) to be installed (see notes above for the JavaScript linters: "jshint" or "jslint").